Regret-Based Defense in Adversarial Reinforcement Learning: RL with Adversarial Observations

-In problems of interest, we have a Reinforcement Learning agent, whose state/observation and action space are $S$ and $A$ respectively.
-There is an underlying transition function, $T:S \times A \rightarrow X$ and reward model, $R:S \times A \rightarrow X$ that are not known {\em a priori} to the RL agent.
-The behavior of the RL agent is governed by a policy, $\pi: S \rightarrow A$ that maps states to actions.
-The regular objective (in the absence of an observation perturbing adversary) for an RL agent is to learn a policy ${\pi}^*$ that maximizes expected value without {\em a priori} knowing the underlying transition and reward model.
+In problems of interest, we have an RL agent whose state/observation and action space are $S$ and $A$ respectively.
+There is an underlying transition function $T:S \times A \times S \rightarrow [0,1]$ and reward model $R:S \times A \rightarrow \mathbb{R}$ which are not known {\em a priori} to the RL agent.
+The behavior of the agent is governed by a policy $\pi: S \rightarrow A$ that maps states to actions.
+The typical objective for an RL agent is to learn a policy ${\pi}^*$ that maximizes its expected value without knowing the underlying transition and reward model {\em a priori}.
+This can be formulated as the following optimization problem: